BrighTide/sys3-public/dialectica.md

 ## 💠 Seems Important
    ⚓ REBOOT ANCHORS:   Having clear and easy things to "reboot" from when conversation gets derailed
-      - "Reboot from finding coherence"
+      - "Reboot from finding coherence"b
       - "Reboot from the foil / thesis"

    🤝 SHARED PROJECT:   Wants to feel like building something together / a shared project